core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 ## Version -02 to -03 ## {#sec-02-03}

 * Fixed intended class of Hop-Limit option for OSCORE.

+* Fixed protection of the Uri-Host option in examples.

 * Clarifications and editorial improvements.